Vesicles, vugs, and amygdules

 Highly vesicular volcanic rock is also known as scoria or pumice if the density is very low.
 Photo credit: Randy Korotev.

-Elongated vesicles form when the lava flows and stretches the gas bubbles before it solidifies (sawn face).
+Elongated vesicles form when the lava flows and stretches the gas bubbles before the melt solidifies (sawn face).
 Photo credit: Randy Korotev.

 Amygdules and amygdaloidal basalts

 An amygdule is “a gas cavity or vesicle in an igneous rock which is filled with such secondary minerals as zeolites, calcite, quartz, or chalcedony.”
 Such a rock is said to be amygdaloidal.
 Amygdules form when fluids containing dissolved minerals flow through a rock and deposit the minerals as solids in the vesicles.
 Lunar basalts are not amygdaloidal because the Moon is so dry that there are no fluids.
-Some lunar meteorites contain amygdules, however, that formed after the meteorite landed on Earth (see Shişr 166, below).
+Some lunar meteorites, however, contain amygdules that formed after the meteorite landed on Earth (see Shişr 166, below).

 None of these rocks has a fusion crust.
 Chondrules in chondritic meteorites are not this light colored.